Roger Price on Breathing Well Introduction

 Roger Price [00:04:44] Is swift.
 So if that baby has to create a compensation or a power function because it’s having trouble breathing and it’s going to repeat, that’s tens of thousands of times a day.
 Why should that not be the base cause for major problems down the line?

 Roger Price [00:08:38] Well, absolutely.
-And if you talk about personalised medicine, when I started as a pharmacist, every prescription was handwritten by the doctor in copperplate, eight, nine, 10 ingredients, two grains of this and three grains of that and four drops of this.
-It used to be the script was personalised for your particular condition.
+And if you talk about personalized medicine, when I started as a pharmacist, every prescription was handwritten by the doctor in copperplate, eight, nine, 10 ingredients, two grains of this and three grains of that, and four drops of this.
+It used to be the script was personalized for your particular condition.
 No more.
 No more.
 It’s not.
 I mean, look at the scientific nonsense: one or two tablets, three or four times a day as required.
 Come on that is scientific?

 Roger Price [00:10:36] If you get to breathe through your mouth, your mouth will learn to eat through your nose.